kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

     <img width="955" alt="Image" src="https://github.com/user-attachments/assets/9307de85-9a6a-4121-8952-e7d6bbe5ba0c" />

     - An IP internal main testing server is created, you can test this instance in the internet.

 ![Image](https://github.com/user-attachments/assets/936a8451-0abb-4fe3-b920-2498c26fec82)

- - On MGN source server
-  - click  `test and cutover` and select `mark as ready for cutover` then take continue.
-This is do the final migration, will create a new server for your actual migration. the cutover will delete the replication server.
+     -After testing is complete => select the `source server` => `Test and Cutover` => `Mark ready for cutover` => `Continue` This is to do the final migration, will create a new server for your actual migration. the cutover will delete the replication server.

+**Launch Cutover Instance**

+ - On MGN source server, when the lifecyle indicate ready for cutover:
+- Select the `source Servers` => `Test and cutover` => `Launch Cutover instance`
+- Review and confirm the instance settings, then click `Launch`.
+- A cutover instance should be launched as per your launch template
+- click on the `source server`=> `lifecycle` => `Job ID` and observe the progress.
+- Go to EC2 => A new AWS Application Migration Service Conversion server should be launched
+- Once this is completed a cutover instance should be available
+- Test your application by browing using your cutover instance's public IP

     <img width="884" alt="Image" src="https://github.com/user-attachments/assets/ad0634e4-179d-4020-85c2-db3a77e056e2" />